Last updated: May 2026

 There is one exception in the entire data set.
 March 2020 during the COVID crash.
 Bitcoin closed below the January low in March 2020.
 Then in April 2020 it reclaimed the range.
 What followed was not a bear market.
 It was one of the strongest bull runs in Bitcoin's history, from the lows near $4,000 to $69,000 by late 2021.

 February 2026 closed at $66,955, below the January low of $75,632.
 That was only the second time this had happened in Bitcoin's recorded history.
-The question the market was answering through March and April was which historical pattern it would follow.
-The normal bear market outcome or the COVID anomaly.
+The question the market was answering through March and April was which historical pattern it would follow: the normal bear market outcome or the COVID anomaly.

 April 30 closed at $76,256.
 Above $75,632.
 The COVID parallel is confirmed.